-People who suffer a stroke or TIA (Transient Ischaemic Attack), often called a ‘mini-stroke’, have a higher risk of suffering a full stroke in the future.
-In fact, around 30% of all strokes are recurrent (1).
-But the amount of exercise you do, could limit the risk.
-As well as being beneficial for preventing a first stroke, 30 minutes of regular physical activity can help reduce the chance of a stroke happening again.
-(2)
+People who suffer a stroke or TIA (Transient Ischaemic Attack), often called a ‘mini-stroke’, have a higher risk of suffering another stroke in the future.
+One study found there is around 20% chance of stroke recurring within the first five years (1).
+There are many factors that can help to reduce the risk of stroke recurring.
+This includes the amount of exercise you do.
+As well as being beneficial for preventing a first stroke, 30 minutes of regular physical activity, such as walking or gardening three or four times per week, may reduce the risk of early death by 54% (2).

 Exercise could provide protective benefits against stroke

-After a stroke, people are less likely to take part in regular exercise due to poor balance, reduced mobility and weaker muscle strength.
-(3) But research shows physical activity is a useful tool in rehabilitation.
-Experts recommend that stroke survivors should undertake strength, flexibility and coordination training, such as weights and yoga, to improve their outcome.
-(4)
+After a stroke, people are less likely to take part in regular exercise due to fatigue, depression and distance from places to exercise (3).
+But research shows physical activity is a useful tool in rehabilitation.
+Experts recommend that stroke survivors should undertake cardiovascular, flexibility and coordination training, such as weights and yoga, to improve fitness, balance and walking ability (4).

 Training two to three times a week reduces the risk of stroke

 Despite debates over the optimal length and intensity of exercise, the general consensus is physical activity can be beneficial in preventing further strokes.
-Taking part in regular exercise two to three times a week, for 20 minutes to 1 hour each time, helps to improve overall physical ability, general walking and independence, while also reducing the risk of cardiovascular disease.
-(4)
+Taking part in at least three to four sessions per week, of moderate- to vigorous-intensity aerobic physical exercise, helps to improve overall physical ability, general walking and independence, while also reducing risk factors associated with stroke (5).

 Physical activity after stroke can improve brain function

 Cognitive problems are very common after stroke.
 Problems with hand-to-eye coordination, concentration or memory can be incredibly frustrating for the stroke survivor and their family.
-But some reports suggest exercise can play a critical role in improving brain function, post-stroke, particularly when a structured exercise program is implemented for several weeks after the initial event.
-(5)
+But some reports suggest exercise can play a critical role in improving brain function, post-stroke, with cognitive benefits occurring within as little as 12 weeks even in the case of long-term stroke patients (6).

 Aerobic exercises help to prevent further attacks

 As each stroke survivor’s experience, age and disability is different, making recommendations for physical activity is difficult.
-But aerobic activity as part of stroke rehabilitation has been shown to optimize heart and brain benefits as well as reducing the risk of recurrent events.
-(4) Exercise that gets the heart pumping improves blood flow to every organ of the body, which helps to reduce the chance of narrowing arteries and blood clots that can lead to stroke.
+But aerobic activity as part of stroke rehabilitation has been shown to optimise heart and brain benefits as well as reducing the risk of recurrent events.
+Exercise that gets the heart pumping improves blood flow to every organ of the body, which helps to reduce the chance of narrowing arteries and blood clots that can lead to stroke (5).

 There are several ways to adapt exercises after stroke